foodcoopshop/foodcoopshop.github.io/en/dev-environment.md

 * Open [http://localhost:8080](http://localhost:8080) to get to phpmyadmin
 * Be aware that the database data is lost when the docker container is shut down (tmpfs is used).

 ### Unit Tests
-* run `docker exec fcs-php php ./vendor/bin/phpunit` all tests should be ok (or skipped)
+* run `docker exec fcs-php php ./vendor/bin/phpunit` all tests should either ok or skipped.

 ### Tips for using Docker in Windows